TeleNEXus/TeleNEXus/README.md

 \[En\]
 #
 # Introduction.
 TeleNEXus is a program for building SCADA (Supervisory Control And Data Acquisition) and ICS (Industrial Control System) systems.
-   The ideological basis of TeleNEXus is a description of the graphical interface and other elements through Extensible Markup Language XML.
-The main meaning of this is that when using the graphical interface for building SCADA systems after a certain level of complexity becomes time-consuming not only to make changes, but also to track them.
-   > An analogy can be drawn with digital systems, which
- > great to develop with graphical tools only up to
- > a certain limit, and then comes the turn of hardware description languages
- > integrated circuits such as VHDL or Verilog.
+The system project is a set of extensible markup language (XML) files that describe the graphical interface, data sets and their presentation methods.
 The software basis of TeleNEXus is the Qt framework, due to which provides cross-platform.

 # Features.
  - Cross-platform;